Knowing what to do and how to do it. Efficiently and affordably.

 Contrary to the constant buzz, there are no “musts” in the online world.
 Websites, e-mail, SEO, pay-per-click, YouTube, Facebook, Twitter – just because it exists doesn’t mean it’s going to meaningfully contribute to your overall marketing aims.
 So how do you know what to pursue?

 Experience.
 Trial and error.
 Making mistakes, having big wins.
 One of the benefits of working with our team is the cumulative experience we have.
-We’ve worked with companies of all shapes and sizes, with six-figure budgets or $500.
+We’ve worked with companies of all shapes and sizes, with six-figure budgets or substantially less than that.
 It all begins with a developing a digital marketing strategy that makes sense for you.

 2. Knowing How to Do It